zowe/docs-site/docs/user-guide/api-mediation/configuration-client-certificates.md

 * The Zowe runtime user must be enabled to perform identity mapping in SAF.
 For more information about identity mapping in SAF, see [Configure main Zowe server to use client certificate identity mapping](./configure-zos-system.md#configure-main-zowe-server-to-use-client-certificate-identity-mapping).
   :::

-## Configure Internal Mapper
+## Configure Internal API ML Mapper

 Use the following procedure to enable the zowe.yaml file to use a client certificate as the method of authentication for the API Mediation Layer Gateway.
-Note that the use of the internal mapper is the recommended method.
+Note that the use of the internal API ML mapper is the recommended method.

 1. Open the `zowe.yaml` configuration file.
 2. Configure the following properties: